Connectivity of a Family of Bilateral Agreement Random Graphs

 Graphs have been used to study interesting phenomena in many application domains~\cite{easley2010networks,jackson2010social,newman2018networks}.
 They have been studied using probabilistic tools for about $50$ years~\cite{draief2010epidemics,van2016random}---starting with Gilbert in \cite{gilbert1959random}, and Erd\H{o}s and R\'enyi in \cite{erdHos1959randomgraph, erdHos1960evolution}.
-An (homogeneous) Erd\H{o}s-R\'enyi random graph with $n$ vertices is characterized by a parameter $0\leq p(n) \leq 1$ indicating the probability of existence of each potential undirected edge between two vertices.
+An (homogeneous) Erd\H{o}s--R\'enyi random graph with $n$ vertices is characterized by a parameter $0\leq p(n) \leq 1$ that is the probability of existence of each potential undirected edge between two vertices.
 A realization of a graph from the \textsf{ER}-model is denote by $\mathit{G}(n,p)$ where the dependence of $p$ on $n$ is suppressed for brevity.
-Edges then appear independently based on Bernoulli coin tosses with probability $p(n)$ for heads, and with no intrinsic preference between the edges on the part of the vertices.
-One question that immediately arises by specifying the parameter $p(n)$ is whether the Erd\H{o}s-R\'enyi graphs are connected when $n\rightarrow\infty$.
-In particular, Erd\H{o}s and R\'enyi~\cite{erdHos1960evolution,erdHos1959randomgraph} that if $p(n)=t \log(n)/n$, with high probability, the graph is connected for $t>1$ and disconnected for $t<1$; note that the mean degree in this setting is $t\log(n)$.
-In fact, the refined result is that if (for large enough $n$) $p(n)=(\log(n)+c)/n$, then the graph is connected with probability $e^{-e^{-c}}$.
+Edges then appear independently based on Bernoulli coin tosses with probability $p(n)$ for heads, and with no intrinsic preference on the edges on the part of the vertices.
+It was shown~\cite{erdHos1960evolution,erdHos1959randomgraph} that if $p(n)=t \log(n)/n$, with high probability, the graph $\mathit{G}(n,p)$ is connected for $t>1$ and disconnected for $t<1$---the refined result~\cite{renyi1959connected} is that if (for large enough $n$) $p(n)=(\log(n)+c)/n$, then the graph is connected with probability $e^{-e^{-c}}$.
 The critical property needed for connectivity to hold is that the mean degree $t\log(n)$ is strictly greater than $\log(n)$, and for isolated vertices to exist is that the mean degree is strictly less than $\log(n)$; these results also generalize to inhomogeneous \textsf{ER} graphs---see \cite{shang2023connectivity}.

 Cooper and Frieze in \cite{cooper1995connectivity} described a new family of random graphs based on preferences constructed using a distance measure.